Chymyst/chymyst-core/docs/chymyst-core.md

 ```

-By default, all sites will use the `defaultPool`.
+By default, all sites will use the `defaultPool`, unless another thread pool is specified in the `site(tp)(...)` call.

-If the reaction pool is specified for a particular RS, all reactions in that RS will use that thread pool, unless a reaction has its own `onTreads()` specification.
+If the thread pool is specified for a particular RS, all reactions in that RS will use that thread pool, except for reactions with their own `onTreads()` specifications.

 ## Stopping a thread pool

 Sometimes the programmer needs to stop the thread pool imediately, so that no more reactions can be run.

-The method `shutdownNow()` will interrupt all threads in the thread pool and clear out the reaction queue.
+The method `shutdownNow()` will interrupt all threads in the thread pool and clear its reaction queue.
+Calling this method on a thread pool will also prevent new reactions to be scheduled in the affected reaction sites.

 ```scala
 val tp = BlockingPool(8)